Are you having to work from home because of our COVID-19 crisis? Your answer is…

 Joining professional groups

-When you have the knowledge and skills to freelance and you know where to find the work, you will definitely be able to earn money as a freelancer.
+When you have the knowledge, skills and tools to freelance and you know where to find the work, you will definitely be able to earn money as a freelancer.

 Now that you know the basics of how to get started as a freelancer step by step, you can successfully walk the path to working for yourself.